Which out-of-work quarterback would you pick to run your team?

 Eric Edholm:

 So many questions.
 Am I close to a title?
 I might pick Tony Romo for a one-year push.
 What kind of offense am I running (or willing to run)?
-If I have a pocket passing game, Romo or Jay Cutler might be my best options.
+If I have a pocket-passing game, Romo or Jay Cutler might be my best options.
 More of a rollout/bootleg/outside-the-pocket deal?
 Maybe I’d be more apt to sign Kaepernick, or (gasp) Griffin.
 I’d also want to know who my backup or No. 3 options were in this hypothetical deal.
 I know I am being a little too literal here for this question, which boils down to a “who is better?” type of thing.
 And that’s completely fair.
 It’s just that their styles are so different and each have their warts.
 Remind you a little of the election?
 If so, I’ll say this: I am firmly in the #NeverFitz camp.

 Kevin Kaduk: